segmentio/segment-docs/src/personas/audiences.md

 > warning ""
-> [Facebook Custom Audiences](/docs/connections/destinations/catalog/personas-facebook-custom-audiences/), [Marketo Lists](/docs/connections/destinations/catalog/marketo-static-lists/), and [Adwords](?) have rate limits on how quickly we can update an audience.
-We will sync at the fastest frequency allowed by the tool.
-This is between 1 hour and 6 hours.
+> [Facebook Custom Audiences](/docs/connections/destinations/catalog/personas-facebook-custom-audiences/), [Marketo Lists](/docs/connections/destinations/catalog/marketo-static-lists/), and [Adwords Remarketing Lists](/docs/destinations/adwords-remarketing-lists) have rate limits on how quickly we can update an audience.
+We sync at the highest frequency allowed by the tool, which is between 1 hour and 6 hours.

 ## Accessing your audiences via the Profiles API